-Despite being a very talented musician at a young age, Mac Rebennack had a knack for getting into trouble.
+Despite being a very talented musician from a young age, Mac Rebennack had a knack for getting into trouble.
 His crimes included prescription forgery, plus a whole lot of street hustles that he learned while playing at nightclubs, strip clubs and on the street.
-However,the one activity that landed Mac in prison was heroin use, which got him a two-year Texas sentence in 1963.
-When Mac Jr. was released from prison in 1965, he headed straight for California, where things started to change for the better.

-While living in Florida, Mac Rebennack was shot in the hand.
-Though this incident underscores the kind of low life that Mac lived in his younger days, the New Orleans musician was, in reality, coming to the defense of a friend who was being pistol-whipped.
+In 1960, while living in Florida, Mac was shot in the hand.
+Though this incident underscores the kind of low life that Mac lived in his younger days, the New Orleans musician was, in reality, coming to the defense of a friend being pistol-whipped.

 Nonetheless, Mac had one of his fingers shot off.
 The appendage was sewed back on, but remained dysfunctional for the rest of his life.
 This disability forced Doctor John to abandon the guitar and concentrate on playing the keyboards.

-In 1968, Mac Rebennack changed his stage name to Dr. John, added the Night Trippers as backup and released Gris-Gris, his first album.
+Working with the likes of Jessie Hill convinced Mac to experiment with his own swamp-boogie, voodoo style of New Orleans music.
+So much so that in 1968, the former Mac Rebennack changed his stage name to Dr. John, added the Night Trippers as his backup band, and released his debut album, Gris-Gris.
 Though a bit unpolished, the unusual recording style made quite a splash, as did the stage act that started touring the country.